 Possibly our most cherished memory is the relationship that Oscar had with his big sister Holly.
 They adored each other.
 Nobody could make Oscar laugh like Holly could.
 Together they filled our house with happy chatter, music and dance.
 It only took a few notes for Oscar to jump to his feet and start turning in a circle to the beat of the music – his one and only move.
 The best thing is, we absolutely knew how very lucky we were.

-More than three years since his death we continue to take strength from our family and friends and most of all from Holly (who is now 8), Barney (3 1/2) and our youngest child, Barney (we also now have a fourth child on the way, due December 2017).
-Both of whom drag us out of bed each morning with a big smile, longing for a cuddle and to know what the day has in store.
+More than four years since his death we continue to take strength from our family and friends and most of all from Holly (who is now 8), Barney (3 1/2) and our youngest child, Leo, who was born on Christmas Day 2017.
+All of whom drag us out of bed each morning with a big smile, longing for a cuddle and to know what the day has in store.